braulio1996/IA-ll/README.md

 ### Conclusion
 Well ending, keras is a very powerful library that help us in many ways when creating a neural network, provides us with several classes to create, but despite this is very important to make a cleanup of the data before performing the analysis, because there may be empty data, for example we should apply the average for the data or the kmeans algorithm.

+• Keras provides a high-level API for creating a deep neural network.
+• Keras allows you to define a trigger function of your choice on each layer.
+• Image recognition was carried out, with different layers and with good precision.
+RNA options were presented, with the best result being a precision of (PENDIENTE CUANTO MARCO EL RESULTADO) 83,   this is due to the activation function, the layers and times used.
+• The combination of different trigger functions, the number of layers and the optimizer used will cause the precision result to vary considerably.

+### Recomendation
+• When working with images, it must be clear if they are in color or not, and they flatten the dimension for a better effect on the result.
+• The amount of data must be significant, since RNA may not be as accurate with little data.